 6 winter solstice sleep tips to maximize the power of darkness

 1. Don’t take your phone to bed

-This tip might scream “duh” because of course we’re all guilty of fiddling with our phones in bed despite doing so meaning bad news for sleep.
-So, a friendly reminder: Blue light from your screen can confuse your body from knowing it’s nighttime.
-Likewise, if you’re doomscrolling all day, you might be feeding your anxiety endless amounts of dread, and that can impact a good night’s sleep, too.
-So do yourself a favor and ditch the device if you can.
+A great many of us are guilty of fiddling with our phones in bed, despite the negative effect of phone use on sleep.
+So, a friendly reminder: Blue light from your screen can confuse the operations of your circadian rhythm, flooding your eyes with light when the time of day signals darkness.
+Likewise, if you’re doomscrolling all day, you might be unnecessarily feeding your mind an endless string of dread, and that can impact a good night’s sleep, too.
+So, do yourself a favor and ditch the device if you can.

 2. Switch out your phone for a bedtime story

 “Reading before bed is a great way to promote relaxation and wind down from your day, without blue light from electronics interrupting your sleep cycles,” sleep psychologist Joshua Tal, PhD, previously told Well+Good.
 “TV and phones are often prone to frenetic ads and notifications, bypassing and interrupting the relaxation mechanism that’s conducive for falling asleep.”

 If your eyes need a rest from staring at words all day on your computer screen for work, know that there are some great bedtime story podcasts out there, too.
 Otherwise, go old school and read a book that either completely fascinates you or bores you to tears.
 Whatever works.

 3. Get yourself a sleep mask to really delineate between light and dark

 The downside to getting sleepy when sunset hits is that you likely want a few hours of me-time before you completely conk out.
 Treating yourself to a sleep mask might help with that; shielding your eyes completely right before you go to bed will signal that this is the darkness present when you’re sleeping, instead of the dimness or darkness of the evening that simply makes you drowsy.